rynnyang/rynnyang.github.io/index.md

 ---

-## LEADERSHIP EXPERIENCE AND VOLUNTEER SERVICES
+## EXPERIENCE

+### Leadership
-### Class President, Computer Science Undergraduates Class of 2022, Fudan University
+Class President, Computer Science Undergraduates Class of 2022, Fudan University
 Sep 2023 – Present
 - Assisted the counselor in managing a class of 120 students, organizing and coordinating various internal and external activities, including spring outings, choir competitions, and the production of military training videos.
 - Ensured efficient and orderly class operations, enhancing teacher-student connections and class cohesion.